Hayreddin Pasha: Memoir and latter writings

 During his last years, Hayreddin also turned to writing memoranda on the reformation of the Ottoman regime addressed to the unreceptive Sultan Abdul Hamid II.
-In these Hayreddin addressed many subjects, e.g., the civil service (education and renumeration), the legislature (method of election and limitations on its scope of action), and how to hold high officials accountable for their actions.
+In these Hayreddin addressed many subjects, e.g., the civil service (education and remuneration), the legislature (method of election and limitations on its scope of action), and how to hold high officials accountable for their actions.
 Several of his proposals were taken up later by others pursuing reform.